Image: Africa Studio/Shutterstock.com

 Eggplant is related to tomatoes, potatoes, and peppers, and goes by many names including eggfruit, aubergine, brinjal, tomato-fruited eggplant, gilos, guinea squash, mad apple, and nasubi.

 Common eggplant is dark purple or black, 6 to 9 inches long, bulb-shaped, and 3 to 4 inches wide at the base.
-Common varieties include Black Bell, Black Beauty, and Black Magic.
+Varieties include Black Bell, Black Beauty, and Black Magic.
 Other large-fruit varieties include Dusky, Epic, Classic, Burpee Hybrid, and Ghostbuster.

 Eggplant also comes in elongated varieties such as the Ichiban, Slim Jim, and Little Fingers.
 There are several popular Asian cultivars including Orient Express, Orient Charm, Calliope, and Machiaw, as well as ornamental varieties including the Easter Egg.

 Eggplant is susceptible to several pests and diseases including flea beetles, aphids, and spider mites that damage leaves in young plants and can impact yield.
-Pests can be managed with insecticide and using row covers.
+Pests can be managed with insecticide and row covers.

 Diseases include verticillium wilt which causes yellowing and wilting and can stunt or kill plants, as well as postharvest diseases such as black or grey mold rot and hairy rot that can damage fruit.

 Cooling below 50°F for storage or transportation can result in chilling injury, leading to pitting or browning of flesh and seeds.
-Normal decay after 2 weeks occurs as loss of surface sheen, skin wrinkling, browning of the stem or top, and spongy pulp tissue.
+Normal decay after 2 weeks occurs as loss of surface sheen, wrinkling, browning of the stem or top, and spongy pulp tissue.

 References: Clemson University Cooperative Extension, Cornell University Cooperative Extension, Ohio State University Extension, University of Arizona Cooperative Extension, University of California Division of Agriculture & Natural Resources, University of Illinois Extension.